 Note that all DPI export functions require that the context of their call is known.
-This occurs since SystemVerilog function declarations always occur in instantiable scopes, hence giving rise to a multiplicity of associated function instances in the simulator's database.
+This occurs since SystemVerfunction instances in the simulator's database.
 Thus, there is no such thing as a non-context export function.
 All export function calls must have their execution scope specified in advance by use of a context-setting API function.